 Study 2 replication: Hierarchy partitioning

 Participants were randomly assigned to either a nonhierarchical partition condition or a hierarchical partition condition.
 We manipulated the experiment by asking participants to allocate at the level of superordinate category.
+In the nonhierarchical partition condition participants were asked to indicate their proposed allocations among a five option choice-set including one international fund and four US funds, as illustrated in figure 1.

+Figure 1.
+Visual representation of the single-stage (nonhierarchical) elicitation in the nonhierarchical partition condition.

-In the nonhierarchical partition condition participants were asked to indicate their proposed allocations among a five-option choice-set including one international fund and four US funds.
-In the hierarchical partition condition, participants first allocated geographically either to the international fund or to the US funds category, and then in a second step indicated allocation to the four specific funds within the US.
+In the hierarchical partition condition, participants first allocated geographically either to the international fund or to the US funds category, and then in a second step indicated allocation to the four specific funds within the US, as shown in figure 2.

+Figure 2.
+Visual representation of the two-stage (hierarchical) elicitation in the hierarchical partition condition.

 Study 5 replication: Category partitioning

 Participants were randomly assigned to either a grape partition condition or a region partition condition.
 We presented participants with a six wine choice-set, manipulating display to be either grouped by grape (Chardonnays, Pinot Grigio, and Sauvignon Blancs) or grouped by region (Australia, California, and Italy).
+We provided additional details on the wine elicitation in the supplementary.

 Measures

-Expertise (replication)
+Study 5: Expertise (replication + exploratory extensions)

 Study 5 involved wine choice, with expertise hypothesized to moderate partition dependence.
-Therefore, in Study 5 we asked participants to indicate the number of wines purchased in the last year (novices: less or equal to 4; experts: higher than 4).
+Therefore, in Study 5 we asked participants to indicate the number of wines purchased in the last year and treated it as a continuous covariate.

-We also included several exploratory measures asking participants to indicate their reasons and inquiring about wine expertise, eliciting self-reported familiarity with wine, knowledge regarding wine, winery names, reading wine magazines,

-Patriotism (extension)

-We added a scale measuring patriotism as an extension by Conover and Feldman (1987) in which participants indicate their patriotic views and behaviors (1 = Not very; 4 = Extremely; α = [Cronbach alpha here after data analysis]).
+We also included several exploratory measures asking participants to indicate their reasons (“Briefly describe your reasoning for choosing the three wines you selected on the previous page”), eliciting self reported familiarity with wine (“How familiar are you with white wines?”; 1 = Not familiar at all, 7 = Extremely familiar), knowledge regarding wine (“I know a lot about white wines.”, 1 = Strongly disagree, 7 = Strongly agree; “How clear of an idea do you have about which characteristics of a white wine are important in providing you maximum satisfaction?”), winery names (“List here the winery names (if any) that you recognized on the previous page”), and reading wine magazines (“How often do you read wine magazines?”; 1 = Never read them, 7 = Read them all the time).
+We intended to use these questions for exploratory robustness checks, especially in case we fail to find support for the hypotheses.

+Study 2: Clarity (exploratory extension)

+Given feedback in the peer review process, we were concerned with the clarity of the Study 2 design, the possibility that the hierarchical condition was more complex to understand than the non-hierarchical, and that participants may not have processed the percentages calculations correctly.
+We therefore presented the participants with a page displaying a summary of their choices and asked them to indicate whether our summary of their decisions was what they intended to choose (0 = “NO, these are not the allocations I intended to make (please explain)”; 1 = “YES, these are the allocations I intended to make”).
+Those who answered no were given the option to explain further.

+We considered this an exploratory measure to examine if the instructions in the nonhierarchical partition condition would be more clear to participants, in comparison to the hierarchical partition condition in Study 2, with the aim to address any possible failed replications that may be due to a misinterpretation of the instructions.

-Desire for choice diversity (extension)
+All studies: Desire for choice diversity (extension)